OrbitGuardians-Datathon/OrbitGuardians_Datathon_WID_2025/README.md

 2. Participation provides tangible benefits to each country.
 By contributing to the system, governments gain access to higher-quality conjunction warnings, better situational awareness of crowded orbits, and the ability to verify or cross-check information provided by others.
 This reduces reliance on a single foreign system, which is a growing concern for countries worried about over-dependence on U.S. data.
 3. Participation builds international trust and transparency, as all parties can see how their data contributes to a collective orbital “map.”
 4. Countries retain their independence, safeguard their national interests, and strengthen their own SSA capabilities, as they benefit from the efficiencies and global reach of a cooperative SaaS-based STM platform.

+**Data Understanding**

+Our model's data source is Space-Track.org, extracted on August 26, 2025 at 12:45 a.m.
+East African Time.
+Our query parameters were Country = PRC, Object_Name, NORAD_CAT_ID, INTLDES, LAUNCH_DATE, TLE_Data.
+A data dictionary is included in this repository for column name explanations.

+We retrieved 8,648 records compiled since 1970.
+The dataset is in the file name: satellite_data.json.

+**Modeling and Evaluation**

+Two models were used in order to cluster the dataset (DBSCAN) and identify anomalies (IsolationForest).
+DBSCAN is useful here because it doesn’t need the number of clusters in advance, and can handle noise.
+We achieve the following strong DBSCAN Performance Metrics:
+- Silhouette Score: 0.835 (good separation, close to 1)
+- Davies-Bouldin Index: 0.140 (very low, good compactness/separation)
+- Calinski-Harabasz Index: 10738 (high, strong clustering quality)

+These metrics confirmed that DBSCAN created well-formed clusters that matched orbital regimes, low earth orbit (LEO), medium earth orbit (MEO), and geostationary earth orbit (GEO), in addition to noise.
+Also, the cleaned dataset returned cluster counts as follows:
+- Cluster 0 → 8073 satellites
+- Cluster 1 → 147 satellites
+- Cluster 2 → 258 satellites
+- Cluster 3 → 64 satellites
+- Noise (-1) → 90 satellites

+We then applied IsolationForest to flag unusual satellites inside each non-noise cluster.
+By combining the object type from the object name data with the anomaly output from IsolationForest, we were able to infer the following anomalies:
+- Debris drifting away from its group
+- Rocket bodies (R/B) possibly tumbling or decaying
+- Active satellites with motions not matching their cluster neighbors

+This approach connects machine learning with real orbital science, such that the clusters are not just math outputs.
+Rather, they are meaningful categories that fall into LEO/MEO/GEO classifications.
+Additionally, the flagged debris, rocket bodies, and unusual satellites were detected anomalies.
+Consequently, our model provides both space traffic insights (clusters) and problem object alerts (anomalies) in a data-driven yet physics-grounded way.

+**Conclusion**

+Although a prototype at this stage, our solution vision is an Orbit Guardians SaaS platform that transforms global space safety.
+We enable voluntary data sharing, accelerate access to accurate orbital intelligence, and deliver collaborative anomaly detection for all subscribing nations.
+Most importantly, we provide affordable SSA access for developing SSA countries through neutral UNOOSA stewardship, eliminating dependence on single-nation's control, making the future of space collaborative, sustainable, and accessible to all.

 References: